expressive-code/expressive-code/packages/@expressive-code/plugin-collapsible-sections/README.md

 You can use this plugin to cut down long code examples to only their relevant parts, while still allowing users to read the full code if they want to.
 For more information, see the [usage examples](#usage-in-markdown--mdx-documents) below.

-This plugin is **installed by default** by our higher-level packages like `remark-expressive-code`, so you can start using it in markdown / MDX documents without having to install it first.
+This plugin is **not installed by default** by our higher-level packages like `remark-expressive-code`, so you have to manually enable it before you can use it in markdown / MDX documents.

-## Installation (not required)
+## Installation

-No installation is required.
-This package is **installed by default** by our higher-level packages.

-If you are using the core package directly (e.g. because you are writing an integration), see the [Advanced use cases](#advanced-use-cases) section for more information.
+1. Add the package to your site's dependencies:

+    ```bash
+    # When using npm
+    npm install @expressive-code/plugin-collapsible-sections

+    # When using pnpm
+    pnpm install @expressive-code/plugin-collapsible-sections

+    # When using yarn
+    yarn add @expressive-code/plugin-collapsible-sections
+    ```

+2. Add the integration to your site's configuration by passing it in the `plugins` list.
+   For example, if using our Astro integration [`astro-expressive-code`](https://www.npmjs.com/package/astro-expressive-code):

+    ```js
+    // astro.config.mjs
+    import { defineConfig } from 'astro/config'
+    import astroExpressiveCode from 'astro-expressive-code'
+    import ecCollapsibleSections from '@expressive-code/plugin-collapsible-sections'

+    export default defineConfig({
+      integrations: [
+        astroExpressiveCode({
+          plugins: [
+            ecCollapsibleSections({ /* options */ }),
+          ]
+        }),
+      ],
+    })
+    ```

 ## Usage in markdown / MDX documents